florian-h05/webrtc-sip-gw/README.md

 The provided [docker-compose file](/docker-compose.yml) helps you with mounting those.

 The domain of the SIP server is "hard-coded" to `fritz.box`.

+### Ports

+SIP over (unsecured) WebSocket is exposed on TCP port 8090.
+SIP over secured WebSocket is exposed on TCP port 4443.

+Additionally, UDP ports 23400-23500 are exposed for some other communication.

 ## Container Setup Guide